hazlamahedich/strike2/STRIKE_USER_MANUAL.md

    - Reference this user manual to provide detailed instructions
    - Guide you through complex workflows step-by-step
    - Troubleshoot common issues by referencing documentation
+   - Convert natural language questions into database queries

+#### Natural Language Database Queries

+One of the most powerful features of the STRIKE chatbot is its ability to translate natural language questions into SQL database queries.
+This allows you to retrieve information from your CRM database without needing to know SQL:

+1. **Ask Data Questions Naturally**: Simply ask questions like:
+   - "How many leads do we have from the technology sector?"
+   - "Show me all tasks assigned to Sarah that are due this week"
+   - "What's the average lead score for leads acquired in the last month?"
+   - "Which sales rep has the highest conversion rate this quarter?"

+2. **How It Works**:
+   - The chatbot analyzes your question to determine if it requires database access
+   - It automatically generates an appropriate SQL query
+   - The query is executed securely against your database
+   - Results are formatted and presented in a readable format
+   - The chatbot provides additional context and insights about the data

+3. **Security Measures**:
+   - All queries are limited to read-only operations (SELECT statements only)
+   - Queries are sanitized to prevent SQL injection
+   - Access is restricted based on user permissions
+   - All database interactions are logged for security auditing

+4. **Example Interactions**:

+   *User*: "How many high-priority tasks are overdue?"

+   *Chatbot*: "There are 12 high-priority tasks currently overdue.
+Here's the breakdown by assignee:
+   - John Smith: 5 tasks
+   - Sarah Johnson: 4 tasks
+   - Michael Brown: 3 tasks

+   Would you like to see the details of these tasks?"

+   *User*: "Show me leads from California with a score above 80"

+   *Chatbot*: "I found 8 leads from California with a score above 80.
+Here are the top 3 by score:
+   1. Acme Corporation (Score: 95) - Last contacted: 2 days ago
+   2. TechSolutions Inc (Score: 92) - Last contacted: 1 week ago
+   3. Pacific Innovations (Score: 88) - Last contacted: 3 days ago

+   Would you like to see the full list or get more details about any of these leads?"

 #### Chatbot Interface Controls